BennuAshes/es6-game-of-phaser/README.md

 Any live cell with more than three live neighbours dies, as if by overcrowding.
 Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction."

-The current version is a copy of the above algorithm (I haven't tested it heavily, please let me know if you disagree - the previous version /definitely/ wasn't a correct version as no new cells were ever created).
+The current version is a copy of the above algorithm (It's been moderately tested, but please let me know if you disagree - the previous version /definitely/ wasn't a correct version as no new cells were ever created).

 Click to add cells, steps forward and back, etc would also be nice.
 Lot's of features other people have implemented that could be added here.

 ## How to Use/Set up

-build config:
+#### build config:
-\[/home/themime/\]: cd es6-game-of-phaser
+cd es6-game-of-phaser
-\[/home/themime/es6-game-of-phaser/\]: npm install
+npm install
-client config:
+#### client config:
-\[/home/themime/es6-game-of-phaser/\]: cd dist/client
+cd dist/client
-\[/home/themime/es6-game-of-phaser/dist/client/\]: jspm install
+jspm install
-server config:
+#### server config:
-\[/home/themime/es6-game-of-phaser/dist/client/\]: cd ../server
+cd ../server
-\[/home/themime/es6-game-of-phaser/dist/server/\]: npm install
+npm install
-\[/home/themime/es6-game-of-phaser/dist/server/\]: cd ../../
+cd ../../
-\[/home/themime/es6-game-of-phaser/\]: gulp
+gulp

 This will copy client and server files to the dist folder (transpiling, jshint, etc) as needed and start gulp-live-server.
+Download the extension Chrome Live Reload and click the icon and when you make a chance you should see gulp rerun the tasks and your window refresh.

 If you have your own server you can run "gulp client" and serve files from dist/client.